trinodb/trino/docs/src/main/sphinx/connector/hive-s3.rst

 =============================
-Hive Connector with Amazon S3
+Hive connector with Amazon S3
 =============================

 The :doc:`hive` can read and write tables that are stored in